xiaogangLi/tensorflow-VTN/README.md

 And then a mean image is saved in directory `../VTN/Data`.

 ### 6 Training model
+The model parameters, training parameters and eval parameters are all defined by `parameters.py`.
 `cd ../VTN/Code`
 `run python train.py PB` or `python train.py CHECKPOINT`
 The model will be saved in directory `../VTN/Model`, where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.